rhysseddon/Vision-Furniture-MS4-Project/README.md

 ### Cart Page

 - Displaying all products that have been added to cart.
-- Central title "Shopping cart"
+- Central title "Shopping Cart"
 - Below a graphic will display underlining the title.
 - A table containing the users products added to cart.
 - The columns for the table will be product info, price, quantity and total.